Gypsy Joker Motorcycle Club: Australia

 Gypsy Joker members claimed that on January 12, 2001, a member was severely beaten by police in Adelaide, South Australia for refusing to remove his motorcycle helmet and sunglasses.

 In February 2008, police forced the Gypsy Jokers to dismantle its clubhouse fortifications, which include a concrete front wall, surveillance cameras and modified doors, in Perth, Western Australia.
 The club said the security was needed in the area where the burglary rate is high.

 Two Gypsy Joker members were jailed on March 5, 2009 on charges of assault.
 On May 12, 2007, Dean Alan Adams and Peter Floyd Robinson attacked Petera Heta Haimona outside the Cactus Club in Gosnells, Western Australia and beat him with metal pipes.

 A Gypsy Joker was charged with unlawful possession of a large sum of cash, weapons and ammunition on August 17, 2007.
 Police pulled his car over and discovered a gun, an expandable baton, capsicum spray and ammunition when they searched his vehicle.

 A Gypsy Joker member was charged with attempted murder on March 17, 2009.
 He shot and wounded a member of the Newboys gang and former Hells Angel outside their clubhouse in Adelaide, South Australia.

 On May 19, 2009, five Gypsy Jokers were involved in a drug-related shoot-out with another gang in Perth, Western Australia.
-Two were wounded and taken to hospital, one of which was Club President Leonard Mark Kirby.
+Two were wounded and taken to hospital, one of whom was Club President Leonard Mark Kirby.

 On April 14, 2012, Gypsy Joker Anthony Perish, his brother Andrew (a Rebels Motorcycle Club gang member) and Matthew Lawton were sentenced to eighteen, nine and fifteen years respectively for the murder of convicted drug trafficker Terry Falconer, conspiracy to commit murder and firearms and drug offences.